What is a co-op?

 Features of co-operative businesses

 Co-ops are a different — and sometimes better — way to do business.
-Here’s a few reasons why:
+Here are a few reasons why:

 User ownership